johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 WARNING: The following few steps download a couple of large files.
-The minimum disk space that will be required is 200+ GB If you have the disk space, proceed as bellow.
+The minimum disk space that will be required is 200+ GB If you have the disk space, proceed as below.
 If not, you can download only **some** of the files or simply move straight to Module 3.

 <br/><br/>